SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 ### Add the Custom Rule Name as a Picklist value in the Contact Creation Rule feild of the Summit Event object.
 1. From Setup, search for the Summit Event object
-2. In the Fields and Relationships area, search for and select the Contact Creation Rule field.
+2. In the Fields and Relationships area, search for and select the Contact Creation Duplicate Rule field.
 3. Click the New button to add a New piclist value.
 4. Copy and Paste the name of your newly created duplicate rule here and save your changes.
 5. Under Picklist options, click on Change next to the controlling field "Contact Matching Rule".